 A common misconception among smokers is that nicotine is bad for your health and if you’re vaping, surely you’re still damaging your body.
 Not so true my friend, as research finds that actually, nicotine carries minimal health risks.
 While it’s the nicotine that gets you hooked into the habit of smoking, it is, in fact, the thousands of chemicals used in the process of manufacturing tobacco products that cause the real damage.
 While E-liquid does contain a few of the chemicals found in cigarettes, they do not contain tar or carbon monoxide - two of the most lethal toxins found in cigarettes.
 In a landmark review, Public Health England declared that e-cigarettes to be around 95% less harmful than smoking tobacco.

-This one’s a popular myth.
+This one is a strange myth with little evidence back it up.
 ‘Popcorn Lung’ refers to a lung condition developed by popcorn factory workers due to high levels of the compound diacetyl.
 Whilst small traces of diacetyl can be found on the international market of e-liquids, UK customers can take heart from the prohibition of such a substance in e-liquids sold in this country.
 Travelling abroad?
 Keep an eye on the contents of the e-liquids, for this prohibitive law is not a global one.

 As we merely scratch the surface of this murky myth trail, we’re hopeful that we have allayed some of your concerns and that you’ll soon stop smoking tobacco and start vaping.
 We’ll bring you more myths to break down in due course, but for the time being, relax, let your mind be free from myths and vape away happy in the knowledge that you now know that it’s good to find stuff out for yourself rather than what your next door neighbour might natter to you in passing.